TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 ## Running from docker

 **NOTE: The provided docker recipe is not adapted in the current NeoFox version.
-Please, use a previous version (< Neofox-v1.1.0) at the moment if running from docker is required.
+Please, use NeoFox without docker for now.
 The docker recipe will be updated soon.**

 In order to run the command line in a docker image, all of the above applies but some additional steps are required.